SimonMaracine/cppblowfish/README.md

     // Write **all** the contents of the buffer into the file cipher.write_whole_data(file);

-    // You can also write to a buffer created by you
+    // Or write to a buffer created by you
     // unsigned char* buffer = (
     //     new unsigned char[cipher.size() + cipher.padding() + cppblowfish::BUFFER_OFFSET]
     // );